The Nitty Gritty

 Grasp a pair of dumbbells that will allow you to perform 12 reps in a quick and explosive, but not jerky, manner.
 Don’t let the weights rest, not even for a second.
 Keep them moving until you’ve finished the set.
 Once you’ve completed the prescribed number of reps, go right into the next exercise.

-SEATED ALTERNATE FRONT RAISES: head of the deltoids, but it also lends secondary stimulation to the upper traps.
+SEATED ALTERNATE FRONT RAISES: This hits the head of the deltoids, but it also lends secondary stimulation to the upper traps.
 Cutler prefers to do this exercise in isolateral fashion, which means one arm at a time.
 Performing front raises with both arms in unison is awkward and can put undue stress on your lower back and pelvis as you struggle to remain upright.

 Keep your elbows pointing out as you raise the weight with your wrist.
 Bring the dumbbell just above eye level before lowering it again.
 As with the lateral, the aim here is for explosive, but not cheat, reps.
 Up and down, one arm, then the other, like a machine.
 Machines don’t rest and neither should you, until you complete 12 reps per arm.